CloudC2021/MiniProject2021/README.md

 <h3>Main App (app.js)</h3>
 In the main app we first pass all the public libraries and Google’s APIs.
 In the public libraries we have used a front-end template for our UI, sounds, a css template to align our feature properly socket.IO library.
 Socket.Io is a library that enables real-time, bidirectional, and event-based communication between the browser and the server.
 It consists of a Node. js server: Source | API.
 After passing all relevant libraries we use routing to set how the application responds to a client request, we use res.render(‘index) to send the rendered view to the client.
 Finally, we use socket.io to connect server with client and initiate our chat-bot.
 Then we created 4 functions based on 4 different scenarios, if that’s the first time the user interacts with the bot, one to start recognition stream, one to stop recognition stream and a final for generating voice.

+Then, once session is initiated a connection is established with the Google DialogFlow engine authenticating the credentials of the token we have obatained to connect with our trained chatbot in DialogFlow.
+Nex, once the conversation is started, if the input is in voice, it will be translated to text using google Speech To Text(STT) apis and using talkToBotText method we send the input text to our DialogFlow chat bot and once the output is received and if the voice is enables the text output will be again translated to voice using google Text To Speech(TTS) apis before giving the output to the user.

 <h2>Google Dialog Flow</h2>
 First, we login to our GCP account.